dwhitacre/tm-medals/README.md

 > Note: I've modified the process compose port to be 8999 via an environment variable `PC_PORT_NUM=8999`.

-From the root you can kick off the `api`, `db`, `tmiosim`, `e2e` all in one go.
+From the root you can kick off the `api`, `db`, `e2e` all in one go.
 This does not run the db migrations, you want to run those separately.

 ```
 process-compose